 Next year will also see the completion of the Belgravia-based The Peninsula, which, along with a five-star hotel, will be home to 26 residences designed by award-winning firm Peter Marino Architects.
 In Mayfair’s Grafton Street, meanwhile, a £500m 83-bedroom hotel under LVMH's Cheval Blanc umbrella will open with six Cheval Blanc Private Residences.
 Each home will have its own private pool.

-Buyers, too, have been influenced by the pandemic.
+The pandemic has also influenced buyers.
 “In more recent times, the comfort and assurance of the quality of the facilities, services, rentability and management of the properties that a branded residential development provides are real attractors to buyers in the trophy, investment and investment-user categories," Itani says.
-"During the pandemic, the fact that those facilities and amenities are accessible within your own home/development makes the prospect even more attractive."
+"During the pandemic, the fact that those facilities and amenities are accessible within your own home/development makes the prospect even more attractive.”

 However, Main points out that the typical facilities offered by a branded residence are no different to those you would already find on the market in London.
 “At the super-prime level, it’s standard to have a number of amenities, so all you’re getting with the brand is the name,” he says.
 “Buyers are sophisticated at this level, and as long as a developer is working with a very strong and capable management partner, both front and back of house, they can deliver.”